Afon Mawddach: Estuary

-Below Dolgellau the river enters a wide and sandy estuary of great beauty.
+Below Dolgellau the river enters a wide and sandy estuary, overlooked by Cadair Idris (893 m) in the south and Diffwys (750 m) in the north.
 The head of the estuary is marked by the confluence of the Mawddach and Wnion.
-At its mouth is the town of Barmouth and its railway bridge.
+At its mouth is the town of Barmouth with its railway bridge.

 Geology

 The Mawddach estuary was formed from a glaciated valley which was flooded by the sea during the Holocene glacial retreat to form a fjord.

+The valley occupied by the present Mawddach was later infilled by coarse-grained sub-glacial and pro-glacial deposits.
+In the Holocene (12,000 BP - present), gravel from the Irish Sea was introduced to the estuary.

 Human history

 The southern bank of the Mawddach estuary, along which used to run a section of the GWR branch line from Ruabon to Barmouth, has now been designated the Mawddach Trail, an 8-mile cycle path running from Dolgellau to Morfa Mawddach, at the south side of the Barmouth railway bridge.
-It is managed by the Snowdonia National Park Authority as a leisure route for walkers and cyclists, and is part of the Sustrans Cross-Wales Cycling Route.
+It is managed by the Eryri National Park Authority as a leisure route for walkers and cyclists, and is part of the Sustrans Cross-Wales Cycling Route.

 The estuary of the Mawddach was a great centre of ship building in the 18th century and probably for some centuries before.
 There is no evidence remaining of this activity in the estuary today.